 “Since Swanage Town Council declared a climate crisis in 2019 it has been working with Sustainable Swanage and other environmental groups to reduce carbon emissions.

 Solar Streets is a great way for local residents to learn more about the installation of solar panels and I would encourage everyone to investigate this opportunity to increase the use of clean energy in our community.”

 The Downs to become a new Local Nature Reserve for Swanage – Thank you for completing our survey

-The area known locally as the Downs in Swanage is being proposed as a new Local Nature Reserve for Swanage and the process to achieve this got underway last summer in 2020.
+The area known locally as the Downs in Swanage is being put forward as a new Local Nature Reserve for Swanage and the process to achieve this got underway last summer in 2020.
 This will be an exciting opportunity to enhance a local facility for nature, residents, and visitors.
 This project is being undertaken by Swanage Town Council in partnership with Sustainable Swanage including a growing number of local volunteers.
-They would like to obtain your views on how they can enhance and improve the Downs area.

 20 New Oak Trees for Swanage on High Street Verge

 Dorset Council planted 20 young oak trees along the northern verge of the High Street on the way into Swanage at the end of November.

 The Sustainable Swanage group worked with Dorset Council on developing this project and have raised funds to pay towards the planting of ten trees while the other ten are being provided under Dorset Council’s policy of replacing previously felled trees.